URL shortening: Advantages

-Shortcomings
+Disadvantages

 Short URLs often circumvent the intended use of top-level domains for indicating the country of origin; domain registration in many countries requires proof of physical presence within that country, although a redirected URL has no such guarantee.

 Abuse

 URL shortening may be utilized by spammers or for illicit internet activities.
 As a result, many have been removed from online registries or shut down by web hosts or internet service providers.

 According to Tonic Corporation, the registry for .to domains, it is "very serious about keeping domains spam free" and may remove URL shortening services from their registry if the service is abused.

 In addition, "u.nu" made the following announcement upon closing operations: